DeCash-Official/decash-official.github.io/docs/concepts/tokens.md

 ## Token opt-in

-Because DeCash tokens use [Algorand blockchain](/docs/concepts/algorand), in order to see DeCash tokens and receive DeCash tokens to your regular [Algorand wallet](/docs/concepts/algorand#wallets), you first need to [opt-in](https://developer.algorand.org/docs/get-details/asa/#receiving-an-asset) your Algorand account into each DeCash token that you will be using.
+Because DeCash tokens use the [Algorand blockchain](/docs/concepts/algorand), in order to see DeCash tokens and receive DeCash tokens to your regular [Algorand wallet](/docs/concepts/algorand#wallets), you first need to [opt-in](https://developer.algorand.org/docs/get-details/asa/#receiving-an-asset) your Algorand account into each DeCash token that you will be using.
 Before performing manual opt-in you